CQCL/pytket-docs/manual/manual_circuit.rst

     \end{equation}

-These occur very naturally in Trotterising evolution operators and sometimes as native device operations.
+These occur very naturally in Trotterising evolution operators and native device operations.

 .. jupyter-execute::